 Secret 4: The Energy Hormones

-The hormones that keep you awake and alert are adrenalin and cortisol, both produced by the adrenal glands on top of the kidneys, and thyroxine.
+The hormones that keep you awake and alert are adrenalin and Cortisol has been nicknamed ‘the stress hormone’ as it is released in higher levels during the body’s flight or fight response to stress.
+Levels of…, both produced by the adrenal glands on top of the kidneys, and thyroxine.
 Much like the sugar story, the fact that caffeine raises adrenalin led to the idea that the more caffeine you take in, the more energy you’ll have.
 In our 100% Health Survey we found the reverse to be true – the people with the lowest energy levels had the highest caffeine intake.
 Of course, we don’t know if they were consuming caffeine because they were tired or became tried as a result of high caffeine use – I suspect it’s a bit of both.
-It's certainly my experience with clients that caffeine ultimately robs you of energy, although the short-term effect is energy boosting.
+It’s certainly my experience with clients that caffeine ultimately robs you of energy, although the short-term effect is energy boosting.
 The other critical hormone is thyroxine, produced by the thyroid gland, which ups energy production within cells.

 Low thyroid function is a very common cause of fatigue, often boosted by a low dose of thyroxine.
 This is also discussed in my Unexplained Fatigue report.
 However, I’d prefer to first recommend you try supplementing the natural amino acid tyrosine, which is both the precursor for thyroxine and adrenalin, together with adaptogenic herbs.
 You need 750 to 1,500mg of tyrosine for an effect, ideally taken on an empty stomach (eg before meals) or with a carbohydrate snack.
 Pantothenic acid is also needed for the production of adrenalin while vitamin C helps boost low thyroxine levels.
 A study in 2014 gave 31 people with low thyroxine levels 500mg of vitamin C or placebo.
 Thirty out of 31 had an increase in thyroxine.
 Taking in 2,000mg a day is even better.